Tips for becoming a new Dad

 Fatherhood and Mental Health: Managing Stress, Guilt, and Expectations

-The Stress of Being a Dad
+The Stress of Being a new Dad

 Fatherhood brings both practical and emotional stressors.
 Balancing work, relationships, and parenting can feel like an impossible juggling act.
 Lack of sleep, financial concerns, and shifting relationship dynamics all contribute to stress.
 It’s crucial to acknowledge these challenges and find healthy ways to manage them.